 The ESE Endorsement Tuition Support Program provides financial assistance to ESE educators or speech-language pathologists who are teaching students identified as having autism spectrum disorder (ASD) or Prekindergarten (PreK)/ESE in Florida public schools.
 Information about this endorsement tuition support program is being disseminated to assist teachers seeking an endorsement in ASD or PreK/ESE.
 Please include announcements of this ESE Endorsement Tuition Support Program in regional notices, listservs or newsletters for teachers.

-Professional Development Registration is handled by clicking on Professional Development in the main menu.
+Professional Learning Registration is handled by clicking on Professional Learning in the main menu.
 We moved to a new registration system in July 2021; If you last time you took a course was prior to July 2021 you will need to create a new account when you register.

 You cannot login on this website to register for our courses.